Added - Nursing Information Session – Tuesday, 9/23, at 4:00pm in Room 2139 – Other Sessions are scheduled:

 After completion of the program, students are eligible to take the VN licensure examination (NCLEX PN).
 Students may opt to take the certificate option or Associate degree option of the program.
 Both options equally prepare the student to take the NCLEX PN.

-Imperial Valley College offers a Vocational Nursing Program for students who are in good health, over 18, and eligible for admission.
-The program is designed to take 18 months or 3 semesters to complete, at full-time attendance.
+Imperial Valley College offers a Vocational Nursing Program for students who are in good health, can lift a minimum of 35lb, over 18 years of age, and eligible for admission.
+The program is designed to take 18 months of 3 semesters to complete, at full-time attendance.

-Students who have met the following requirements are eligible for admission:
+Students who have met the following requirements are eligible to apply for admission:

-Applications will be considered by a selections committee, based on the new admission criteria requirements.
-Determination of acceptance will be based on an overall grade point average (GPA) of prerequisites.
-Meeting these requirements does NOT guarantee admission into the program.
+Applications are considered by a selections committee using the Admissions Criteria Grid.
+Meeting the admissions criteria does not guarantee admission into the program.
 If there are more applicants than spaces available within the program, applicants will be placed in two groups:

-Group A: This group will consist of applicants who have completed ALL prerequisites as listed above with a grade of "C" or better.
+Group A: This group will consist of applicants who have completed ALL of the prerequisite courses with a grade of "C" or better.

 VN Program: Application, Selection and Application Process

 The following must be received to be considered for the program:

 Applications are accepted every three (3) semesters, or when a LVN class is graduating.
 The application periods are March 1-31st for a class ending in June and September 1-30th for a class ending in December.
 Students are advised to check with the Nursing Office for exact dates.

 Estimated Program Costs